Detecting Backdoor in Deep Neural Networks via Intentional Adversarial Perturbations: Experimental Results

-In this section, the defense performances of the proposed method on Fashion-MNIST \cite{abs-1708-07747}, CIFAR-10 \cite{krizhevsky2009learning} and GTSRB \cite{StallkampSSI11} datasets are presented.
 Table \ref{tab:table1} shows the backdoor attack success rate of the backdoor attack on the Fashion-MNIST, CIFAR-10 and GTSRB datasets and the corresponding classification accuracy of the backdoored model.
-Table \ref{tab:table2} shows the backdoor attack success rate, the false rejection rate and the intensity of universal perturbation on three datasets after the proposed method is applied.

-\textbf{Experimental results on Fashion-MNIST \cite{abs-1708-07747}.} As shown in Table \ref{tab:table1}, the classification accuracy on clean images of the backdoored model is 92.19\%.
-Without the proposed method, the backdoor attack success rate is 99.47\%.
-However, as shown in Table \ref{tab:table2}, with the proposed defense approach, the backdoor attack success rate (BASR) is reduced to 0.37\%.
-Besides, the false rejection rate (FRR) of the proposed method is only 9.34\%.

-\textbf{Experimental results on CIFAR-10 \cite{krizhevsky2009learning}.} In Table \ref{tab:table1}, the classification accuracy on clean images of the backdoored model is 92.77\%.
-Without the proposed approach, 99.77\% of the backdoor instances are successfully classified as the target class.
-As shown in Table \ref{tab:table2}, with the proposed defense method, the backdoor attack success rate drops from 99.77\% to 0.24\%, while the false rejection rate of the proposed method is only 10.18\%.

-\textbf{Experimental results on GTSRB \cite{StallkampSSI11}.} As shown in Table \ref{tab:table1}, the classification accuracy on clean images of the backdoored model is 95.16\%.
-Without the proposed method, the backdoor attack success rate is 97.89\%.
-After the proposed defense method is deployed, as shown in Table \ref{tab:table2}, the backdoor attack success rate is reduced from 97.89\% to 0.09\%, while false rejection rate is only 1.15\%, which demonstrates that the proposed defense method can successfully detect the backdoor instances.
+For each dataset, all test images are injected with trigger to evaluate the backdoor attack success rate.
+The classification accuracy is evaluated on all the clean test images for each dataset.
+As shown in Table \ref{tab:table1}, the classification accuracy on clean images of the backdoored model is 92.19\%, 92.77\% and 95.16\% on Fashion-MNIST \cite{abs-1708-07747}, CIFAR-10 \cite{krizhevsky2009learning} and GTSRB \cite{StallkampSSI11} respectively.
+Without the proposed defense method, the backdoor attack success rate (BASR) is 99.47\%, 99.77\% and 97.89\% on Fashion-MNIST \cite{abs-1708-07747}, CIFAR-10 \cite{krizhevsky2009learning} and GTSRB \cite{StallkampSSI11} respectively.

+Table \ref{tab:table2} shows the clean image identification rate, the backdoor detection rate and the intensity of universal perturbation on three datasets after the proposed method is applied.
+In this paper, after the proposed method is deployed, the clean image identification rate is calculated on a set of 2,000 clean images randomly selected from the test images for each dataset.
+Similarly, in this paper, the backdoor detection rate is calculated on a set of 2,000 backdoor instances generated by adding trigger to 2,000 images randomly selected from the test images for each dataset.
+As shown in Table \ref{tab:table2}, after the proposed defense method is deployed, the backdoor detection rate is 99.63\%, 99.76\% and 99.91\% on Fashion-MNIST \cite{abs-1708-07747}, CIFAR-10 \cite{krizhevsky2009learning} and GTSRB \cite{StallkampSSI11} respectively.
+Meanwhile, the clean image identification rate (CIIR) of the proposed method is 90.66\%, 89.82\% and 98.85\% on Fashion-MNIST \cite{abs-1708-07747}, CIFAR-10 \cite{krizhevsky2009learning} and GTSRB \cite{StallkampSSI11} respectively.